influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.1/tools/influx_inspect.md

 Will print usage for the tool.

 ### `influx_inspect report`
 Displays series meta-data for all shards.
-Default location [$HOME/.influxdb]
+The default location is [$HOME/.influxdb].

 ### `influx_inspect dumptsm`
-Dumps low-level details about [tsm](/influxdb/v1.1/concepts/glossary/#tsm-time-structured-merge-tree) files
+Dumps low-level details about [tsm](/influxdb/v1.1/concepts/glossary/#tsm-time-structured-merge-tree) files.

 #### Flags